We greatly appreciate the kindness of our patrons in donating or supporting this most worthy cause.

 In Inverclyde, businesses have lost valued income and some might fail to re-open.

-Small family owned business e.g. bakers, butchers and fruit & veg wholesalers who have improvised their normal customer base have been rewarded for their vision and ability to react to change..
+Small family owned business e.g. bakers, butchers and fruit & veg wholesalers who have improvised their normal customer base have been rewarded for their innovation and ability to react to change..

 The effects of recession will be most felt by the unemployed and low income workers in job opportunity and an absence of savings to fall back on to provide for their children.